ManhTrinhNguyen/Kubernetes-Practice/README.md

 **Infomation need for Deploy Micro Apps**
 ```
-    What Micro Service I am deploy ?
+    - What Micro Service I am deploy ?

-    How Micro Service Connect to each other ?
+    - How Micro Service Connect to each other ?

-    Micro Service need any 3rd party service or Database ?
+    - Micro Service need any 3rd party service or Database ?

-    Which services is accessible outside the Cluster ?
+    - Which services is accessible outside the Cluster ?

+    - Which Port Apps are listening ?
 ```

 **How Application communicate to Each other ?**